eclipse-sw360/sw360.website/content/en/docs/Deployment/NativeInstall/Native-install-SW360-Version-17.0.0.md

         beginning and click `Upload Users` on the right side.
 [A user file can be found here in the sw360vagrant project](https://github.com/sw360/sw360vagrant/blob/master/shared/test_users_with_passwords_12345.csv)
         * Download: `$ wget https://github.com/sw360/sw360vagrant/blob/master/shared/test_users_with_passwords_12345.csv`

+- Setup liferay:

+After successful , Then if you open the server with the URL `https://localhost:8080/` the following screen should appear:

+{{< figure src="/sw360/img/sw360screenshots/deploy74/1.png" >}}

+Note that the actual image changes with every liferay version.
+If there is weird html output without images and plain text, then likely some port settings did not work and the pages generated have wrong URLs inside.

+{{< figure src="/sw360/img/sw360screenshots/deploy74/2.png" >}}

+After login the sw360 is not setup, thus the server does not display much, but a screen like the following:

+{{< figure src="/sw360/img/sw360screenshots/deploy74/3.png" >}}

+#### User and Login Settings in Liferay

+Go into the control panel area by clicking the items icon (nine small cubes) in the upper right corner and select the control panel tab:

+{{< figure src="/sw360/img/sw360screenshots/deploy74/4.png" >}}

+Edit this password policy and disable `change Required` if you wish to do so.
+Click on Save_the bottom of the page to save the selection.

+{{< figure src="/sw360/img/sw360screenshots/deploy74/6.png" >}}

+Then, go: in `Configuration` >  `Instance Settings` > `Users` >

+{{< figure src="/sw360/img/sw360screenshots/deploy74/7.png" >}}

+In this area, select `Default User Associations` to enter SW360 and apply it also to existing users.
+Click on Save to save the selection:

+{{< figure src="/sw360/img/sw360screenshots/deploy74/8.png" >}}

+Then, in `Configuration` >  `Instance Settings` > `User Authentication` > `General` to disable all kind of auto login to make sure only authenticated users can log in.
+You may want to switch off the e-mail verification, because for most of the development times it will not be of much value.

+{{< figure src="/sw360/img/sw360screenshots/deploy74/9.png" >}}

+Finally, sice Liferay 7.4 some of the bundled modules need to be activated:

+* jquery
+* font awesome

+In oder to do this, please select from the `Configuration` >  `System Settings` > `Third Party` and go to jquery, select the enablement and click on Update:

+{{< figure src="/sw360/img/sw360screenshots/deploy74/10.png" >}}

+Do the same for Font Awesome:

+{{< figure src="/sw360/img/sw360screenshots/deploy74/11.png" >}}

+Note that you need to reload the browser or load a new browser window to take changes to effect.

+#### Setup SW360 for Liferay: Import *.lar Files

+For the setup of SW360 in Liferay, the portal description files, `*.lar` files need not be imported. there is no way except from doing this in the UI.
+If we are wrong with this, please let us know, because it is very annoying that these ever occurring steps cannot be automated with Liferay.

+In order to go ahead, switch to the `SW360` area where you can apply site settings:

+{{< figure src="/sw360/img/sw360screenshots/deploy74/12.png" >}}

+The go into >  `Publishing` > `Import` which shows like this:

+{{< figure src="/sw360/img/sw360screenshots/deploy74/13.png" >}}

+Then, click on the plus sign in order to import the *.lar file for public pages.
+You will find the lar files in the [frontend/configuration](https://github.com/eclipse/sw360/tree/master/frontend/configuration) folder of the sw360 repository.

+{{< figure src="/sw360/img/sw360screenshots/deploy74/14.png" >}}

+As for import settings, follow the selection as shown on the screenshot.
+It is very important that for the `Public_Pages_7_4_3_18_GA18.lar` file the selection `Public_Pages_7_4_3_18_GA18.lar` is made.

+{{< figure src="/sw360/img/sw360screenshots/deploy74/15.png" >}}

+Importing permission makes sure that pages are visible according to users rights.
+For public pages, it is irrelevant_the moment.
+Overwriting and the write as current user needs to be selected.

+After successful importing, the same steps shall be repeated for the `Private_Pages_7_4_3_18_GA18.lar` file.

+{{< figure src="/sw360/img/sw360screenshots/deploy74/16.png" >}}

+Make sure that `Private_Pages_7_4_3_18_GA18.lar ` is selected.
+Follow the other selections made as shown on the screenshot ... importing permissions ... mirror with overwriting, use the current author ...

+{{< figure src="/sw360/img/sw360screenshots/deploy74/17.png" >}}

+If you click then the liferay logo_the upper left corner where the SW360 is, you will return to the application and the following screen should appear:

+{{< figure src="/sw360/img/sw360screenshots/deploy74/18.png" >}}

+You can close the left menu area by clicking on the upper left icon:

+{{< figure src="/sw360/img/sw360screenshots/deploy74/19.png" >}}

+Click `Start` to open the private pages.
+You are still logged in, so the setup account is used to view the pages.

+__Important__ The setup account does not belong to a group.
+Thus, not all view are functional because they require a group membership to work correctly.

+{{< figure src="/sw360/img/sw360screenshots/deploy74/20.png" >}}

+#### Import User Accounts for Testing

+Click the SW360 `Admin` menu which is_the right and selection the `User` item.

+{{< figure src="/sw360/img/sw360screenshots/deploy74/21.png" >}}

+At the bottom of that view, select a User file to import for testing.
+Skip it if you will create users differently.
+You can find a [user account import file](https://github.com/sw360/sw360vagrant/blob/master/shared/test_users_with_passwords_12345.csv) to import in the `sw360vagrant` project in the folder `shared`.
+After the user have been imported successfully, they should appear in the table view.

+{{< figure src="/sw360/img/sw360screenshots/deploy74/22.png" >}}

+After the user have been imported successfully, they should appear in the table view.
+You can logout for now and use one of the just added accounts (see below):

+{{< figure src="/sw360/img/sw360screenshots/deploy74/23.png" >}}

+#### Real Login

+One example user is `user@sw360.org` with the password `12345`.
+Note that in the import file with the example accounts, the password is provided with a hash.
+If you would like to generate new (salted) hashes, you can change your password and export the user list using the same portlet where you have imported the users.
+This functionality can be also used to migrate accounts between servers.

+{{< figure src="/sw360/img/sw360screenshots/deploy74/24.png" >}}

+After the successful login, SW360 will look as follows.

+{{< figure src="/sw360/img/sw360screenshots/deploy74/25.png" >}}

 ### 3.8 Version Management Table (sw360 17.0.0)